Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/hw-setup.md

 **Figure: Hardware Block Diagram**

-Baby monitor is relatively easy to construct, and is largely made up of commercially available parts.
+Baby monitors are relatively simple to construct and consist mainly of commercially available components.

-As seen in the figure above, there are 5 main hardware components, only 2 of which are custom made.
+As shown above, there are 5 main hardware components, of which only 2 are customised.

-This page contains the build instructions for baby monitor.
+This page contains installation instructions for the baby monitor.

 ## What you'll need